 MITO HOPE and HELP has partnered with TD Bank through their Affinity Membership Program.
 Yearly TD Bank will issue MITO HOPE and HELP a donation based upon the supporters' balances in their TD Bank accounts.

-If you're a TD Bank customer please take a few minutes and either call or visit your local TD Bank branch.
+If you're a TD Bank customer please take a few minutes and call 518-623-2666.
 Simply say, "I'd like to support MITO HOPE and HELP through TD Bank's Affinity Membership Program".
 Its that easy!
 There's NO paperwork involved, NO hassles, NO gimmicks, guaranteed!
 This is so easy and there is no cost, so why not?

 Nothing is deducted from the supporters' account and its totally confidential between the supporter and TD Bank.
 Simply this is the universal means by which TD Bank has chosen to give back to the communities it serves.
-The easiest way is to call Marcella Towers, VP of the Warrensburg branch, at 518-623-2991.
+The easiest way is to call the Branch manager of the Warrensburg location, at 518-623-2991.

 If you're not already a customer, please consider becoming a TD Bank customer so you too can help support Mito Hope and Help!

 Please ask family, friends and co-workers to help support MITO HOPE and HELP as well.
 TD Bank customers in other states can be enlisted also.

 MITO HOPE and HELP was able to obtain the minimum 50 supporters needed, to qualify for this wonderful opportunity and a minimum yearly donation from TD Bank!
 However, the yearly donation is only possible if we continue to grow our number of supporters every year.
 So please, help us continue this ongoing effort to support MITO HOPE and HELP!!!

 TD Bank, America's Most Convenient Bank,

 3852 Main Street,